List of Fudge series characters: Sheila Tubman

 Peter's rival (though Peter sees her as a "sworn enemy").
 She lives in Peter's apartment building two floors below his own.
 Peter believes Sheila is a real know-it-all.
-She was the Queen of Cooties even when she was in 4th grade.
+She was the "Queen of Cooties" even when she was in 4th grade.
 She gives up cooties sometime between the fourth and seventh chapters of the first book.
 She is incredibly bossy, which is especially evidenced when she tries to run a report committee (which Peter and Jimmy were also in) by herself.
 She has an older sister named Libby.
 In the second book, she exhibits a fear of dogs, especially Peter's dog, Turtle.
 There may be some chances of Sheila and Peter showing slight affections towards each other throughout the series, and it is obvious she has a small crush on him.
 In the fourth book, Sheila becomes Peter's cousin-in-law when her grandfather, Buzzy, and Peter's grandmother, Muriel, marry.
-In the book Otherwise Known as Sheila the Great, Sheila meets her best friend, Mouse Ellis.
+In the book Otherwise Known as Sheila the Great, Sheila meets her best friend Mouse Ellis.
 She constantly fibs about her fear for many things, such as dogs, spiders, swimming, and the dark, but in the end, she confronts her fears and admits her weak side.

 Libby Tubman

-Sheila's older sister, who often is seen dancing in a leotard.
+Sheila's older sister, who often is seen dancing in a leotard and has a very slim build.
 She fancies herself as being very sophisticated and glamorous, addressing her parents as "Mother" and "Father".
 She is very interested in boys, and it is also shown she is not a great singer, when she does not get the part of Wendy in a production of Peter Pan.
 In the third book, Mrs. Hatcher hires Libby to help watch after Fudge when the demands of a baby and other parenting responsibilities get to be too much for her to handle at once.
 Her friend, when the Tubman family lived in Tarrytown, is Mary Ann Markman, though Libby didn't seem to like her at first when Mary Ann was given the role of Wendy, they eventually become best friends.
 Libby is often annoyed by Sheila and her attention-getting, much like Peter could be with Fudge, and so, because of their shared situations, is often willing to try to get along with Peter.
 In the fourth book, Libby becomes Peter's cousin-in-law when her grandfather Buzzy Senior marries Peter's grandmother.
 In the fifth book, she does not appear.
 According to Sheila, Libby went off to college.